DanielTonks/Cue/README.md

 - Users should be able to favourite a venue. _Ideally this would be stored in the web server_
 - There should be a section in the app where users can see all of their favourited venues, with information in card format for each one.
   - Selecting one of these venues will launch the detailed venue page.
+- Using Google's Places API, we can link venues to their google maps pages, allowing us to show opening hours and more.